docker/compose/docs/index.md

 * Better integration with Swarm.
 Swarm will now schedule inter-dependent containers on the same host.
 For details, see
 [PR #972](https://github.com/docker/compose/pull/972).

+## Getting help

+Docker Compose is still in its infancy and under active development.
+If you need help, would like to contribute, or simply want to talk about the project with like-minded individuals, we have a number of open channels for communication.

+* To report bugs or file feature requests: please use the [issue tracker on Github](https://github.com/docker/compose/issues).

+* To talk about the project with people in real time: please join the `#docker-compose` channel on IRC.

+* To contribute code or documentation changes: please submit a [pull request on Github](https://github.com/docker/compose/pulls).

+For more information and resources, please visit the [Getting Help project page](https://docs.docker.com/project/get-help/).